apace7/local_volume_database/docs/source/usage.rst

 * key: unique identifier for each system.
 The yaml input files have the same name.
 * host: host [LVDB key] of system [MW, LMC, M31, etc]
 * confirmed_real: system has been confirmed with either deeper photometry, follow-up spectroscopy, proper motion, or other methods (not a chance alignment of stars).
-* confirmed_dwarf: (or confirmed_star_cluster) system has been confirmed to be dwarf galaxy (or star cluster) based on spectroscopy, and/or deeper photometry.
+* confirmed_galaxy: system has been confirmed to be galaxy based on spectroscopy, and/or deeper photometry.
+Input YAML key is labeled confirmed_dwarf
+* confirmed_star_cluster: system is confirmed to be a star cluster.
 * ra: right ascension ICRS J2000.0 [degree]
 * dec: declination ICRS J2000.0 [degree]
 * rhalf: projected (2D) major axis of the half-light radius (or plummer radius) in [arcmin].
 Note that input yaml files can have arcsec or arcmin input units but the combined catalogs are in arcmin.